mixxxdj/manual/source/chapters/appendix/commandline_dev_tools.rst

 --settings-path PATH            Top-level directory where Mixxx will look for
                                 user settings files such as the library database and preferences configuration file.
---disable-vumetergl             Do not use OpenGL vu meter --controller-debug              Log all controller data Mixxx sends and receives
+--enable-legacy-vumeter         Do not use OpenGL vu meter --controller-debug              Log all controller data Mixxx sends and receives
                                 as well as scripts it loads.
 --controller-abort-on-warning   The controller mapping will issue more